grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 user.Assign(resource);
 ```

-This approach requires me to rewrite data into new objects field by field, but in exchange leaving me more room to shape my domain objects independent of the DTO structure[^mapperpattern].
+This approach requires me to rewrite data into new objects field by field, but in exchange, it leaves me more room to shape my domain objects independent of the DTO structure[^mapperpattern].
 In the example above, I was able to introduce an `Address` abstraction even though the DTO does not have an explicit field containing the address.

 How does all of this help me avoid the tediousness of creating DTOs?
 Well, the fewer objects and methods know about a DTO, the fewer Statements will need to know about it as well, which leads to fewer places where I need to create and initialize one.